 The project file for the PHP web portal is available from GitHub.
 The project file is open to everyone, so you do not need a GitHub account.
 The download file contains everything you need to create and configure the portal including the application patch for the YOSOH web service.

-From GitHub https://github.com/Sage-ERP-X3/sample-x3-ws-php-webportal, click Download.
+From GitHub https://github.com/Sage-ERP-X3/sample-x3-ws-php-webportal, click Clone or Download.

-If you are logged in to GitHub, you have the option to Clone or Download.
+If you are logged in to GitHub, you have the option Clone or Download without logged in

 Be sure to download the ZIP file.